svenssonjoel/svenssonjoel.github.com/pages/src/qt-audio-fft/index.md

     }
 ```
 Here, the starting and end point of the audible range is multiplied with, in this case, 2.
 this is again because the response for frequency i will be at index 2i.
+Notice that
+for the values added to the *QVector* for plotting we are only interested in the magnitude
+of the response, not if it is positive or negative.
+This is why there is an application of
+`abs` to the values of `mFftOut`.

 Then *QCustomPlot* takes over and makes the plot appear.